edson-junior/rock-paper-scissors/README.md

-# Coding Assignment Front End

-- The programming language is JavaScript
-- The code should be completed by unit tests
-- Please describe shortly the advantages and disadvantages of your design
-- The build tool could be Grunt or Gulp, but it can be different providing building steps

-Please solve this task according to the standards like you would in your normal work.
-Expected to be used: RequireJS, Grunt or Gulp, Chai/Mocha Optionally to be used from ES6: what suits your needs

-Task: Rock-Paper-Scissors

-Build a game in which two players compete in a game of Rock-Paper-Scissors with different strategies.
-Who will win more rounds?
-The rules:
+# Rock, Paper, Scissors (lizard, spock!!!)

+It's been built with: ES6, Webpack, Gulp, Chai/Mocha

+## The rules:

 - Scissors beats Paper
 - Rock beat Scissors
 - Paper beats Rock
 - If both players choose the same, the round is counted as a tie.

-Implement two players:

 - Player A always chooses Paper
 - Player B chooses randomly

-The game consists of 1000 rounds of above two players competing.
-The output of the program should be like the following:

-"Player A wins 310 of 1000 games"
-"Player B wins 370 of 1000 games"
-"Tie: 320 of 1000 games"
+## Advantages:

+- It uses Webpack.
+A more robust, easy-to-use build tool instead of RequireJS.

+## Disadvantages:

+- "Player A wins 310 of 1000 games", "Player B wins 370 of 1000 games", "Tie: 320 of 1000 games" didn't make a whole lot of sense to me, so I didn't implement it.
+Maybe we should do a pair-programming out of this, if possible.